personium/website/src/getting-started/appdev-process.md

   4. Verify the App's functions
   5. Commit the modified files to the your repository

-> Instead of deploying to the application Cell, you can start the development Web server on the local development environment and check the operation.
+> Instead of deploying to the app Cell, you can start the development Web server on the local development environment and verify the functions.
 In that case, run `npm run debug`.

 ## Create Box data structure